stevenbitner/stevenbitner.github.io/_posts/2021-01-19-basic-vim-setup.md

 That's it.
 Pathogen will handle the loading of the plugin for you and nothing more should be needed.
-The README files for both Pathogen and Syntastic have other options etc that you might be interested in, but this should get you up and running.
+The README files for both Pathogen and Syntastic have other options that you might be interested in, but this should get you up and running.